klaytn/klaytn-dapp-bootcamp/vn/README.md

 ![DApp Bootcamp](../klaytn-dapp-bootcamp.webp)

-## Giới thiệu
+## Introduction
-​DApp Bootcamp là một chương trình đào tạo đặc biệt được thiết kế dành riêng cho các lập trình viên muốn mở rộng kiến thức và kỹ năng của mình trong lĩnh vực phát triển ứng dụng Web3.
-Qua chương trình này, bạn sẽ được trải nghiệm một lộ trình học tập bài bản, từ cơ bản đến nâng cao, về công nghệ blockchain, smart contracts, và cách thức xây dựng DApp hiệu quả. Đặc biệt, Bootcamp còn cung cấp cơ hội thực hành trực tiếp trên các dự án thực tế, giúp học viên không chỉ nắm vững kiến thức lý thuyết mà còn rèn luyện kỹ năng áp dụng vào thực tiễn, mở ra nhiều cơ hội nghề nghiệp trong tương lai.
+The DApp Bootcamp is a specialized training program designed specifically for developers eager to expand their knowledge and skills in the realm of decentralized application development.
+Through this program, participants will embark on a structured learning journey, from basics to advanced levels, on blockchain technology, smart contracts, and efficient DApp development methods.
+Importantly, the Bootcamp also offers hands-on experience on actual projects, allowing learners not just to grasp theoretical knowledge but also to hone their practical skills, opening up numerous future career opportunities.

-## Giảng viên
+## Instructor
 - [@zxstim](https://github.com/zxstim)

-## Nội dung
+## Content
-Nội dung được chia ra 2 phần:
+The content is divided into 2 parts:
 1. Solidity
-   - Intro: Giới thiệu về Klaytn và căn bản blockchain.
+   - Intro: Introduction to Klaytn and blockchain basics.
-   - SetUp: Thiết lập môi trường và các công cụ bạn sẽ sử dụng cho phát triển DApp.
+   - SetUp: Set up the environment and tools you will use for DApp development.
-   - Basic: Các kiến thức căn bản trong Solidity.
+   - Basic: Basic knowledge in Solidity.
-   - Advanced: Các kiến thức nâng cao trong Solidity.
+   - Advanced: Advanced knowledge in Solidity.
-   - Contracts: Tìm hiểu sâu về testing và Foundary framework.
+   - Contracts: Learn deeply about testing and Foundry framework.
-   - Practice: Những bài tập cho bạn để mài dũa kỹ năng.
+   - Practice: Exercises for you to hone your skills.
-   - Final: Bài kiểm tra cuối khoá.
+   - FinalTest: CTF challenge as final exam.
 2. Frontend
-   - Intro: Giới thiệu về UI cho DApp.
+   - Intro: Introduction to UI for DApps.
    - SetUp: Thiết lập môi trường và các công cụ bạn sẽ sử dụng cho phát triển giao diện DApp.
-   - Basic: Các kiến thức căn bản về frameworks, thư viện wagmi và rainbowkit.
+   - Basic: Set up the environment and tools you will use for DApp interface development.
-   - Advanced: Tìm hiểu sâu về Transaction lifecycle và các phương án cải thiện UX.
+   - Advanced: Learn deeply about Transaction lifecycle and UX improvement options.
-   - FundMe: Xây dựng giao diện cho FundMe contract
+   - FundMe: Build interface for FundMe contract
-   - Practice: Những bài tập cho bạn để mài dũa kỹ năng.
+   - Practice: Exercises for you to hone your skills.
-   - FinalTest: Bài kiểm tra cuối khoá.
+   - FinalTest: Final exam.

-## Hướng dẫn học
+## Learning instruction
-- Bạn sẽ bắt đầu đi từ phần Solidity rồi đến Frontend và bắt đầu tuần tự theo số thứ tự đã đánh dấu.
+- You will start from Solidity then go to Frontend and start sequentially according to the marked order.
-- Bạn đọc các tài liệu trong các thư mục và thực hiện bài tập theo hướng dẫn.
+- You read the documents in the folders and do the exercises according to the instructions.